maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 ## SortedInputTokenIndices

-As events are instantiated according to the ordering function, each token in a [`Multihistory`](/Documentation/Types/Multihistory/README.md) has an index corresponding to when that token was first created.
+As events are instantiated, each token in a [`Multihistory`](/Documentation/Types/Multihistory/README.md) has an index corresponding to when that token was first created.
+(If tokens are created simultaneously, indices correspond to the order in the rule output or in the initial state.)

 `"SortedInputTokenIndices"` ordering function sorts the tokens in a particular match by index and then selects the lexicographically smallest result.
 This corresponds to effectively